jwoffindin/stk/README.md

 * Decouple CloudFormation templates from configuration.
 This simplifies multi-environment and allows you to build up a library of reusable components.
-* Reduce risk from updates.
-Use of Jinja2 for templates and use of "variables" over "parameters" (more later) mean you can see exactly what is going to change.
+* Reduce change risk through improvded visibility.
+Use of Jinja2 for templates and use of explicit configuration (directly interpolated variables) over implicit configuration (AWS parameters) (more later) mean you can see exactly what is going to change.